When you look to the year ahead, what sort of year would you like to have? A good year? A better year? Or the best year?

 We need to be equipped for all that God is going to do, and that means His process of transformation in our lives is never finished (not while we are on this earth anyway!).

 What is your room furnished with?

-2 Kings 4 tells the story of a noblewoman who was so impacted by the ministry of the prophet Elisha, that she and her husband built a room on their house, for him to stay in whenever he passed through their town.
-They furnished the room with a bed, a table, a stool and a candlestick.
+2 Kings 4 tells the story of a noblewoman who was so impacted by the ministry of the prophet Elisha that she and her husband built a room in their house for him to stay in whenever he passed through their town.
+They furnished the room with a bed, a table, a stool, and a candlestick.
 In a future blog, I will share what I believe each of these items represents, but I think the simplicity of this furniture was designed to help Elisha find rest, peace and intimacy.
 These three areas are so important for us too as believers.
-What is our room, or our heart actually furnished with?
+What is our room, or our heart, actually furnished with?
 Is it cluttered and noisy and distracted?
 Or is our heart furnished with peace and rest and stillness with God?

 If like me (and UCB), you are looking ahead to 2018, then can I encourage you to speak with expectancy, allow yourself to be changed and transformed and to find that place of rest and intimacy?
 Let’s believe together that God indeed will give us the BEST year yet!

 2 thoughts on “Are you ready to have your best year yet?”